Number of Kummer structures and Moduli spaces of generalized Kummer surfaces: Hodge theory: Néron-Severi, Transcendental lattice of

-\begin{proof} We proceed as in the proof of \cite[Theorem 1.2.4]{BonGee}: the elements $D$ in the Néron-Severi group of $A$ are identified with alternate forms on $H_{1}(A,\ZZ)$ (and concretely to alternate matrices in the dual base of base $\a_{1},\b_{1},\a_{2},\b_{2}$).
+\begin{proof} (Of Theorem \ref{Thm:The-endomorphism-ring}).
+We proceed as in the proof of \cite[Theorem 1.2]{BonGee}: the elements $D$ in the Néron-Severi group of $A$ are identified with alternate forms on $H_{1}(A,\ZZ)$ (and concretely with alternate matrices in the dual basis of basis $\a_{1},\b_{1},\a_{2},\b_{2}$).